alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 <ics.helpdesk@hmrc.gsi.gov.uk>
 $C

-You can get help using the ICS service, eg with registering or signing in.
+You can also get help using the ICS service, eg with registering or signing in.

 $C
 **Help using the ICS service**